 Regular Maintenance

-It includes doing routine inspections, cleaning, and providing machine servicing (weekly, monthly, annually, etc.).
-Most of the time, this strategy takes just minor steps, such as changing filters.
+It includes routine inspections, cleaning, and machine servicing (weekly, monthly, annually, etc.).
+This strategy usually involves minor steps, such as changing filters.

 Proactive Replacements

-It is replacing old, damaged, or defective building equipment before repairs on the building.
-Such reserves avoid the need for unnecessary expenditures and the occurrence of unanticipated downtime that may arise after a breakdown.
+It is replacing old, damaged, or defective building equipment before repairs are made.
+Such reserves avoid unnecessary expenditures and unanticipated downtime that may arise after a breakdown.

 Scheduled Refurbishments

-A famous example is a college or school and other institutions that get a lot of traffic.
-Utility companies and continuous process-type facilities are examples of enterprises that are achievable—repairing or replacing all known damaged or decaying components.
+A famous example is a college, school, or other institution that gets a lot of traffic.
+Utility companies and continuous process-type facilities are examples of enterprises that can be achieved by repairing or replacing all known damaged or decaying components.

 Monitoring Conditions